Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Discussion

 \subsection{Pattern Speed Evolution}

-The lack of evolution in the pattern speed of the SMUGGLE case (seen in Fig.~\ref{fig:prop}) is intimately tied to the sudden decrease in torque exerted on the bar by the dark matter halo.
-We argue that this can be understood in terms of the halo wake mechanism.
-In the \Nbody{} case, halo material that is resonant with the bar will form a wake which lags behind and exerts a negative torque on the bar, slowing it down \citep{1984MNRAS.209..729T, 1985MNRAS.213..451W, 1992ApJ...400...80H}.\footnote{Since the bar is not a solid body, it is not guaranteed that a negative torque will slow it down - e.g. a negative torque could shred the bar, reducing its moment of inertia without changing its pattern speed.
-However, the bar seems to empirically respond to a negative torque induced by a halo wake by slowing down.} As the bar slows down, the location of the resonances in phase space changes, allowing halo material newly resonant with the bar to participate in forming the wake.
-However, the gas is a reliable source of positive torque on the bar, speeding the bar up.
-This stops the resonance location from changing such that the halo cannot reinforce the wake, arresting the process by which the halo can slow the bar down.
-We term this process ``halo exhaustion.''
+The lack of evolution in the pattern speed of the \SMUGGLE{} case (seen in Fig.~\ref{fig:prop}) is intimately tied to the sudden decrease in torque exerted on the bar by the dark matter halo.

+We interpret this behavior in terms of the halo wake mechanism.
+In the \Nbody{} case, a well known phenomenon is that the halo material resonant with the bar forms a wake, and this wake lags behind \citep{1984MNRAS.209..729T, 1985MNRAS.213..451W, 1992ApJ...400...80H} and exerts a negative torque on the bar, slowing it down (see Fig.~\ref{fig:wake} below).\footnote{Since the bar is not a solid body, it is not guaranteed that a negative torque will slow it down - e.g. a negative torque could reduce the mass of the bar, reducing its moment of inertia without changing its pattern speed.
+However, the bar seems to empirically respond to a negative torque induced by a halo wake by slowing down.} As the bar slows down, the location of the resonances in the phase space changes (see Fig.~12 and Table 1 in \citet{2020ApJ...890..117D}) allowing halo material newly resonant with the bar to participate in the formation of the wake.
+However, the gas is also a reliable source of positive torque on the bar, speeding the bar up.
+In turn, this stops the location of the resonance from changing such that the halo cannot reinforce the wake, therefore arresting the process by which the halo can slow the bar down.
+We term this process ``bar pattern speed locking,'' or simply bar locking for short.\footnote{ To be more explicit, it is the gas which locks the pattern speed of the bar.
+The gas does this by forcing the resonant locations of the bar into regions of the halo phase space that can no longer support significant negative torque.}

+This bar locking process is similar to the ``metastability'' effect, which has been previously discussed in the literature \citep{2003MNRAS.345..406V, 2006ApJ...639..868S}.
+Finally, we also note that these authors, in particular, observe that the effects of numerical resolution in the simulations adopted to explore these mechanisms have yet to be fully explored and could play a role in the observed phenomenology of the simulations.
+We plan to address these issues in future dedicated work.

+We test this interpretation in two ways.
+First, we measure the fraction of mass trapped in the halo.
+As material in the halo wake torques the bar, that material becomes trapped on bar-like orbits \citep[the ``shadow bar'';][]{2016MNRAS.463.1952P}.
+In Fig.~\ref{fig:htrap} we show the halo trapped fraction for particles with radii less than two disk scale lengths ($\sim5.3\,\textrm{kpc}$).
+In the \Nbody{} case, the trapped fraction increases with time, as expected since the halo is actively torquing the bar (which is, therefore, unlocked).
+In the \SMUGGLE{} case, the trapped fraction is constant (or perhaps slightly decreasing) with time (indicating the bar is locked).
+This supports our interpertation that the halo wake process has shut down in the presence of the gas phase.